habbis/operation_manual/lxd.md

 # lxd

-Here is a guide to setup lxd. warning this guide can be outdated a new guide will maybe come late.
+Here is a guide to setup lxd. warning this guide can be outdated a new guide will maybe come later.
 [lxd setup](https://habbis.github.io/post/lxd/)